Chaeun-Kim/emsiAssignment/README.md

 While app.py is running on your terminal/virtual environment, open up another terminal/virtual environment.
 You are going to extract data from the flask app by using "curl" command.

 To request data you need to know what URL the app is running on.
-The typical URL would be http://127.0.0.1:5000/.
+The typical hostname of URL would be http://127.0.0.1:5000/.
 But it may be different, so check the last line of app.py output.
 You will see the URL that the application is running on.

 #### Print Whole Data